banool/aptos-tontine/README.md

 Q: In real life / fictional tontines, it is generally a rule that attempting to "take out" a member of the tontine would get you kicked out of the tontine, so as to discourage people forcibly making themselves the last member standing.
 How is this enforced with the Aptos tontine?
 A: It is not.
 Theoretically a tontine could be created with governance attached, in which, if every other remaining member votes to do so, they could kick a member out of the tontine (except in the case where only 2 members remain remaining case).
 This could obviously lead to all kinds of off chain collusion / corruption however, so for now I've chosen to leave this is an unsolved problem.

-## Thoughts
-So one issue with this is unless I publish the module in immutable mode, it is possible for me to alter the contract and yank the funds from tontines.
-Resource accounts are one way to solve this, but that would still be immutable mode effectively.
-I wonder if objects would be a way for me to make this, where the base funcionality can't be altered but extensions can be landed later on that tontine members could all choose to opt in to?
-Would that affect the integrity of the tontine though?
-More thought on this is required, for now just do immutable mode.

-Todo figure out how people will know they were invited to a tontine.
-The classic question really, go find that post in #move.
-If the event type field was indexed it'd be pretty easy.